tuankhoin/toilet-pandemia/README.md

 In each level, there will be 2 distinguishable stages: in-game and countdown.
 During the gameplay, the system will constantly check how many Karens are active in the map.

-When there is no Karens left, countdown will start and only in this period, the Holy Vaccine will be available for collect.
+When there is no Karens left, countdown will start and only in this period, the Holy Vaccince will be available for collect.

 New level is generated when countdown finishes.
 ```C#